Account Configuration Guide

 Consolidation Extensions’ Account Configuration Guide

-The Account Configuration Guide serves as a preconfigured administrative tool designed to guide users with specific roles to effectively manage various groups of accounts, such as: Intercompany, Investment, Capital, Retained Earnings and Non-controlling Interest (NCI), Profit and Loss Treatment, Dividends Paid/Received, and Equity Method – Associates.
+The Account Configuration Guide serves as a preconfigured administrative tool that helps users with specific roles manage accounts effectively.
+It covers various account groups, including Intercompany, Investment, Capital, Retained Earnings and Non-controlling Interest (NCI), Profit and Loss Treatment, Dividends Paid/Received, and Equity Method – Associates.
 Users can assign specific elimination rules to the accounts in structured process, mitigating risk of erroneous configuration.

 The configuration starts when the user selects the automated elimination type from the button list, then the specific accounts subject to the elimination rule.
 Additionally, the user can filter the list of available accounts based on account type (Asset, Liability, Equity, Income, Expense).
-Once the desired accounts are selected, the assignment of the rule to the selected accounts can be applied from a dropdown menu and then clicking the “Apply Rule to Selected Accounts” button.
+Once you select the desired accounts, you can assign the rule to them from the dropdown menu by clicking the “Apply Rule to Selected Accounts” button.

-For each of the selected accounts, the user can assign the receiving Audit Trail member of the automated elimination results based on the rule, and if applicable, the clearing account.
+For each of the selected accounts, the user can assign the receiving Audit Trail member for the automated elimination results based on the rule.
+If applicable, the user can also assign the clearing account.

 Consolidation Extensions' Account Configuration Guide